grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/installation.md

 Open the `playwright.config.[js|ts]` file that was generated when Playwright was installed.

 1. Change the `baseUrl` to `'http://localhost:3000'`.
-2. Add a new initialization project that logins to Grafana and stores the cookie on disk.
-Then add a dependency to this project in the subsequent project that we'll use to run our plugin tests.
-By specifying this dependency, all tests in the `chromium` project will load and reuse the authenticated state from the previous project.
+2. Add a new `auth` initialization project.
+This will login to Grafana and store the cookie on disk.
+3. Then add a dependency for this project in any browser project you want to run tests against.
+For example, the code below will ensure that all tests in the `chromium` project will load and reuse the authenticated state from the `auth` project.

 ```ts
 projects: [